Green building: Water efficiency

-Materials and Sustainable Architecture
+Materials and sustainable architecture

 The incorporation of green building materials in sustainable architecture significantly reduces the environmental impacts of construction and operation.
 Green building materials are made of sustainable properties such as renewable resources, lower energy consumption, and minimal environmental degradation.
 They also allow for the reduction of the depletion of natural resources.

-For example, green building materials in insulation can drastically reduce the need of depending on HVAC units, in turn reducing energy consumption.
+For example, green building materials in insulation can drastically reduce the need to depend on HVAC units, in turn reducing energy consumption.
 There is an emphasis on using materials and resources more efficiently throughout their life cycle beginning from construction to demolition.
 In order to conserve natural resources, the usage of recycled materials is crucial which will bring forth many advantages including the reduction of environmental impacts when it comes to the extraction of the resource since it will no longer create the demand for constant extraction.
-Reduction of waste and pollution on-site is equally as important by implementing the usage of a modular design which allows for the prefabrication materials off-site reducing on-site waste.
-The usage of zero waste materials will be preferred which will reduce the release of pollutants on-site as well.
+Reduction of waste and pollution on-site is equally as important by implementing the usage of a modular design which allows for the prefabrication of materials off-site reducing on-site waste.
+The use of zero-waste materials will be preferred which will reduce the release of pollutants on-site as well.
 Health benefits are also associated with the implementation of these materials.
 Green building materials promote well-being for the occupants of the building.

-When it comes to energy efficiency, green building materials allow for a passive design strategy which optimizes the buildings orientation, thermal mass, and natural ventilation in order to minimize energy use for heating, cooling, and lighting.
+When it comes to energy efficiency, green building materials allow for a passive design strategy which optimizes the building's orientation, thermal mass, and natural ventilation in order to minimize energy use for heating, cooling, and lighting.
 This can be in the form of strategically placing windows and shading devices which would enhance natural daylight and reduce the need for artificial lighting.
 One main focus of green building materials is the durability-to-resource ratio which refers to the longevity of the materials.
 If the materials have a long life span then there will be a reduced need for frequent replacements or repairs.
 These materials can also be given a new purpose after they have been used.
 Some of the challenges associated with green building materials include a high initial cost and limited availability and accessibility.
-However, in the long run, green building materials offer long-term savings because of its effects of reduced consumption, lower maintenance costs, and extended material life spans.
+However, in the long run, green building materials offer long-term savings because of their effects of reduced consumption, lower maintenance costs, and extended material life spans.